-Sebastian Junger talks about his new book on the war in Afghanistan with Anderson Cooper on tonight's "AC 360" 10 p.m.
-ET
+Editor's note: Sebastian Junger talks to Anderson Cooper about his book on the war in Afghanistan on tonight's "AC 360" at 10 ET.

 New York (CNN) -- American soldiers fighting on the front lines of the war in Afghanistan are drawn to battle by the excitement and meaning it brings to their lives, says writer Sebastian Junger.